rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 2. List the files in your current working directory again.
 You should see some newly created files in there including the hello program.

-#### To install the applictaion
+#### To install the application

-Amongst other house keeping tasks, the final installation step also involves copying any application binaries and libraries over to the proper folders.
+Amongst other housekeeping tasks, the final installation step also involves copying any application binaries and libraries over to the proper folders.

 1. To install the hello application run the make install command.
 Type: